Dog Eye Discharge Causes and Treatments

 Watery Eye (a.k.a.
 Epiphora)

-Some dogs—and humans, for that matter—have constant watery eyes.
-But with epiphora or excessive tearing, the eyes are, well, just that: excessively wet.
+Some dogs—and even humans—can have persistently watery eyes.
+However, with epiphora, or excessive tearing, the eyes are unusually wet.

 Causes of excessive tear PRODUCTION AND EXCESSIVELY WATERY EYES really run the gamut, from: